kaustav-net/kaustav.net/resume.md

     This communication app is for the people who cannot talk.
 They can easily communicate with others by simply tapping buttons with phrases and words or typing lines.
 The app has some inbuilt commonly used phrases and words to communicate more easily.
 * ### Find My Place (Windows 10 app):
     The Windows 10 app can give you details about any place in this world.
 This location-aware app is also voice enabled.
 You can get your current location by just simply tapping a button.
-* ### To-do (App for Microsoft Office):
-    Productive app to help the user manage the to-do list while working on the Microsoft Office documents.
-* ### Sticky Note (App for Microsoft Office):
-    This easy to use app helps the user to remember small things effectively while working on the Microsoft Office documents.
-* ### My city Kolkata (Windows Phone app):
-    This app acts as a virtual travel guide to help the travelers to navigate the City of Joy